taskipy/poetry-plugin-taskipy/README.md

-# Poetry Plugin for Taskipy
+# Poetry plugin for taskipy

 This package is a plugin for the Poetry CLI that directly integrates [taskipy](https://github.com/taskipy/taskipy) into it.
 With this plugin installed, you may then use a `task` subcommand on the Poetry